 So you’ve got Big Wood, and you’ve got Owl and Badger, and you assume that this is an attempt to revive the golden age of children’s literature, some kind of knock-off of Winnie-the-Pooh and The Wind in the Willows.
-Which is correct, but only up to a point, because Uncle Bill was a bit more irregular than that.
+Which is correct, but only up to a point, because Uncle Bill had his own furrow to plough.

 To start with, both Owl and Badger are married.
 Their wives are called, respectively, Maude-Rose and Margaret.
 And that means that the tone is more domestic than derring-do; there’ll certainly be no weird Piper at the Gates of Dawn interlude here, with the friends sailing up the river to meet the Great God Pan.
 More than that, though, classic children’s stories seldom feature married couples.
 Roo in Winnie-the-Pooh has a mother but no father, as does Peter Rabbit in Beatrix Potter’s story, and similarly, in the human world, there are absent fathers in Swallows and Amazons and in The Railway Children.